djordje-kalojevic/HSR-Optimal-Rotation-Calculator/README.md

 This mode prioritizes rotations with minimal skill point cost.

 - **Specialized algorithms for certain characters:**\
 These characters posses unique attacks or additional ways of generating energy.
-These currently include: Blade, Dan Heng Imbibitor Lunae, Trailblazer (Preservation), i.e., Fire MC, and Luka.
+These currently include: Arlan, Blade, Dan Heng Imbibitor Lunae, Fu Xuan, Jingliu, Luka, Topaz, and Trailblazer (Preservation), i.e., Fire MC.

 - **Detailed energy breakdown:**\
 This option will list all the energy sources and the amount of energy they have generated.